 In Sahih Bukhari there is a reference to a statement of the fourth Caliph Ali ibn Talib who himself had compiled a sahifa: “We did not write anything else from the Prophet except the Quran and that is in this sahifa.”
 It is said that this sahifa had ahadith of the prophet about Zakat, sanctity of life, boundaries of the Medina, release of prisoners, breaking of pledges and erasings the marks on land, etc. In several books of ahadith including the Bukhari, there are ahadith quoted from this sahifa.

 Rafey bin Khadeej is said to have written several ahadith from the prophet.
 Additionally, in the books of ahadith, there are several letters written by the Caliphs to their governor that contain the sayings of the Prophet.

 Thus we see two patterns distinct in the early hadith literature.

 Imams, such as Malik, Abu Hanifa, Bukhari, Muslim, Tirmidhi.
-Ibn Maja, Abu Dawood and Nasaid selected the statements or actions attributed to the prophet based on their methodology.
-Each one of them rejected bulk of what they heard.
-For instance, Imam Malik gave preference to those narration that came from the people living in Medina, Imam Abu Hanifa included narrations from people from different region and Imam Bukhari rejected some 95 percent of what he had collected.
+Ibn Maja, Abu Dawood, and Nasaid selected the statements or actions attributed to the prophet based on their methodology.
+Each one of them rejected the bulk of what they heard.
+For instance, Imam Malik gave preference to those narrations that came from the people living in Medina, Imam Abu Hanifa included narrations from people from different region and Imam Bukhari rejected some 95 percent of what he had collected.